Laws That Impact Legal Online Sports Betting In The United States In 2023

-Here you will find an explanation of the specific laws that govern sports betting in the United States.
-These explanations are not a bunch of legal jargon that is reserved for lawyers and legal professionals but has been put into an accurate, easy to digest terms that allow those of us without a law degree to comprehend the legalities surrounding US-based sports betting versus US friendly sports betting.
+This page explains the specific laws that govern sports betting in the United States covering both federal and local state laws.
+We hope to provide accurate and easy to digest information that allow those of us without a law degree to comprehend the legalities surrounding US-based sports betting versus US friendly sports betting.

-Covering 45 years, these United States sports betting laws were each created at a uniquely different time in the evolution of the US Internet gambling industry.
+Covering 45 years, these laws were each created at a uniquely different time in the evolution of the US Internet gambling industry.
 And in the future, there will no doubt be new Internet sports gambling laws which originate at the state and federal levels in the United States of America.

 UIGEA Law (Unlawful Internet Gambling Enforcement Act)

 The most recent piece of federal legislation in the United States which applies to sports gambling on the Internet is the Unlawful Internet Gambling Enforcement Act or UIGEA.
 The Security and Accountability For Every Port Act of 2006 (SAFE Port Act) were passed by Congress and signed into law by President Bush on October 13 of that year.